 Suitable for any person involved in working within a care environment.

 Medication management is broken down into five main areas :

 First-2-Aid-U Training Suite, Glasgow and Falkirk (Convenient free parking available).
 On site instruction available by request.

 This qualification is available to candidates aged 16 years or over.

 A maximum of 12 students can be accommodated on this course.

-The learner has a maximum of 60 minutes to complete the assessment.
+The candidate has 30 minutes to complete the question paper.